TaitoUnited/full-stack-template/CONFIGURATION.md

 **Additional microservices:** The template supports unlimited number of microservices.
 You can add a new microservice like this:

   1. Create a new directory for your service.
-Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/) for examples.
+Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [alternatives](https://github.com/TaitoUnited/SERVER-TEMPLATE/tree/master/alternatives) for examples.
   2. Add the service to `taito_targets` variable in `taito-config.sh`
   3. Add the service to `docker-compose.yaml` and check that it works ok in local development environment.
   4. Add the service to `scripts/helm.yaml`.
   5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.
-  6. Add the service to `cloudbuild.yaml`.
+  6. Add the service to your CI/CD script (`.yml/.yaml` or `Jenkinsfile` in project root or `.github/main.workflow`).

 **Istio:** TODO: Istio support.